ngokevin/aframe-react-boilerplate/README.md

 npm run serve
 ```

-Then head over to localhost:5555.
+This will start a server for the JS bundle at 8080, but head over to
+`http://localhost:5555` to view the served page..

 ### Registering an A-Frame Component